optimalMachine/frontend-bootcamp/README.md

-# A front end bootcamp web page.
+# A frontend bootcamp web page.

 A full stack project.
+A responsive web page using Bootstrap 5.

 Created by Jiuk Choi